gbafana25/cook-guide/README.md

 - top options from product search are returned, user can compare and choose one
 - items' data is saved in current list, and also backed up to be included in future grocery lists
 	- data from search querys can also be saved to reduce API requests (rate limits unknown)
+- Reminder: can get rate limited if same request (search term is reused) is made multiple times.
+Changing the search term seems to immediately fix it.

 ## About Hy-Vee GraphQL API